Lesson 5

 Web 2.0

 The second generation of the web brought us social media, blogs, and other user-generated content.
 It became possible for users to create their own content and share it with the world, which is why this time is coined as the ‘social web’ era.
+Web pages became more dynamic and personalization became possible with the advent of cookies, which allowed websites to store information about user preferences.
+While users could now interact with content, they were still limited to doing so within the confines of centralized applications.
+Their data wasn’t owned by them and they had little control over how it was used.

 Web 3.0

 The next generation of the web is being built on the blockchain.
 With blockchain, developers can create decentralized applications that don’t require a central server or third-party service.
 This allows for a more secure and resilient web that isn’t reliant on any single point of failure.
-And the apps share a common backend .
+And the apps share a common backend.
 Developers are excited about this new architecture as it allows ownership and tracking of digital items across distinct applications.

 Web3’s decentralized application development